 This question is foundational to your marketing strategy.
 Knowing who your competitors are, what is their position in the market, what are the attributes of their product or service, what are their marketing strategies, what seems to be working for them and what doesn’t, etc is important to make an effective marketing strategy for yourself.

-This exercise would help you understand what would make you stand apart in the market, what are some mistakes that you should avoid, and on top of that, you might get some great ideas for your strategy too.
+This exercise would help you understand what would make you stand apart in the market, and what mistakes you should avoid, and on top of that, you might get some great ideas for your strategy too.

 Who are your customers?